PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents: Methods

+As illustrated in Figure \ref{fig:weak_qapipeline_diagram}, the pipeline comprises four primary stages, with the third stage further subdivided into two substages.
+The QA pipeline begins by accepting a natural language question as input, which is then processed by the \textbf{Entities Extractor} module to extract key entities.
+In the second stage, these entities are passed to the \textbf{Entities to Vertices Matcher} module, where they are aligned with corresponding vertices in the memory graph.

+The third stage involves two sequential operations: retrieval and filtering of graph triples based on semantic similarity to the input question.
+First, the \textbf{Memory Graph Triples Retriever} module initiates a graph traversal algorithm, using the matched entities from the second stage as starting vertices to retrieve a set of candidate triples.
+Subsequently, the \textbf{Triples Filter} module ranks these triples by computing their semantic similarity to the question via vector embeddings, retaining only the top $N$ (a predefined hyperparameter) most relevant items.

+Finally, in the fourth stage, the \textbf{Conditional Answer Generator} module synthesizes a natural language answer conditioned on the retrieved and filtered triples.
+The output of the QA pipeline is the generated answer in string format.
+The LLM prompts used by these modules are provided in Appendix~\ref{app:weak_qa_prompts}.

-This pipeline architecture is motivated by the following considerations: (1) To obtain a good initial approximation to the subgraph with the required information, it is necessary to match the key entities from the question with similar entities from the existing knowledge set.
-The information required to generate the correct answer is contained in the same subgraph as the key entities from the question.
-(2) The triplets extracted from the knowledge graph are weakly conditioned on the original question.
-(3) Also, LLMs have a limit on the maximum length of a text sequence that they can process in one inference-step.
+This pipeline architecture is designed based on three key considerations.
+First, to achieve an accurate initial approximation of the relevant subgraph, it is essential to align the key entities in the input question with semantically similar vertices in the existing memory graph.
+The reasoning behind this is that the information necessary for generating a correct response is typically localized within the subgraph containing these key entities.
+Second, the triples extracted from the knowledge graph exhibit only weak conditioning on the input question, limiting their direct applicability.
+Third, large language models (LLMs) are constrained by a fixed maximum sequence length for processing inputs in a single inference step, necessitating efficient retrieval and subgraph selection strategies.